iarxm/bpad/index.md

+#### Route 1 Navigation Waypoints

-#### Route A - Direct Line To Bundoran Quay
+Direct Line Carrigan To Bundoran

-1. Direct line from Carrigan Head to Bundoran Quay
+1. Set a heading for a direct line from Carrigan Head to Bundoran Quay
 1. Aim slightly seawards of St Johns and cut tight by the cardinal buoy.
 1. Make sure to stay clear of tidal overfalls at St Johns.
 1. After St Johns, enter the most open stretch of water for 3 hours before Tullaghan will appear to the right side.